Cr0mb/DayZ-Automatic-Duplcation/README.md

 *   **Kicked to Lobby Instantly:** The `Lag Duration` is too short for the desync loop to complete.
 Increase it to at least 4000ms.

 ---
-*Disclaimer: This documentation is for educational purposes regarding network synchronization vulnerabilities.*